Global-Tags/API/docs/api/configuration-guide.md

 Here you can enter your Sentry dsn which is used to send any exceptions to.

 ### `metrics.enabled`
+This option decides whether metrics should be created periodically or not.

 ### `metrics.cron`
+This string is the cron representation of the period in which metrics are being created.

 ### `metrics.admin_role`
+This option decides which role a player has to have to be counted as an admin.

 ### `mailer.enabled`
+This option enables or disables the mailer.

 ### `mailer.host`
+This option chooses the mail server to send mails from.

 ### `mailer.port`
+This option chooses the port.
+Example: If you're using SMTPS, enter 465 and set `mailer.secure` to `true`.

 ### `mailer.secure`
+This option chooses whether to use the secure variant of your mail protocol.

 ### `mailer.auth.username`
+This option is used as the username to authenticate with the mail host.

 ### `mailer.auth.password`
+This option is used as the password to authenticate with the mail host.

 ### `mailer.sender.address`
+This option contains the address where emails should be sent from.

 ### `mailer.sender.name`
+This option is the name which is being used to send mails.

 ### `ratelimit.active`
+This option decides whether to protect routes with a ratelimit or not.

 ### `ratelimit.routes[x].method`
+This option specifies the http method which needs to be used for this rule to apply.

 ### `ratelimit.routes[x].regex`
+This option specifies a regex to match routes which are affected by this rule.

 ### `ratelimit.routes[x].max`
+This option specifies the max requests which can be submitted in the time window.

 ### `ratelimit.routes[x].seconds`
+This option specifies the time window in seconds.

 ### `roles[x].name`
+This option specifies the role's name

 ### `roles[x].permissions`
+This option is a permission-boolean keymap.

+## TODO: Finish config documentation

 ### `bot.enabled`
 ### `bot.token`
 ### `bot.synced_roles.enabled`